Table of contents

 Understand the fundamental differences between PIM and DAM systems

 Distribute Content Quickly

 Keeping track of asset licensing, staying on top of file versions, and regulating stakeholder access without a solid system is challenging and can lead to many issues.

-A DAM is an online solution that organizes and measures your assets and how they can be used and distributed.
+A DAM is an online solution that organizes, measures, and distributes your assets.

 A digital asset manager (DAM) allows users to quickly alter, edit, and resize photos and videos and insert links directly from the DAM.

-This is done in a method that can be tracked and managed to keep creating content on track.
+This is done in a method that a user can track and manage to keep creating content on track.